African-Robotics-Unit/acinoset_viewer/README.md

 To begin, while in the Setup tab:

-1. "Chose Video Folder:" load the folder that has DLC.h5 files, videos, + `traj_opt.pickle file`
+1. "Chose Video Folder:" load the folder that has DLC.h5 files, videos, and the `fte.pickle` file

-2. "Chose SBA File:" select the folder with the file named `scene_sba.json`
+2. "Chose SBA File:" select the associated `n_cam_scene_sba.json` file.
+If your data is structured as it is in the official dataset, this should be done automatically.

 Navigate to the Create tab and click "Load Data" to create/check 3D GT data.